 All directors come from top universities such as Yale, Harvard, Princeton, Oxford, Cambridge, etc. They will bring the world's current economic issues, information and cutting-edge academic discussions in the conference.
 The presidium will share their experiences on university applications and campus life with the delegates.

-The forum provides participants with 16 committees divided into different industries, and also designs three special committees for Business simulation, Mock trial and Media.
+The forum provides participants with 15 committees divided into different industries, and also designs three special committees for Business simulation and Media.
 Through those committees, delegates can dig to the core of international economy and be prepared to challenge global economic and business related issues.

-In the past six years, more than 4000 delegates from over 21 countries attended the WYEF.
+In the past seven years, more than 4000 delegates from over 21 countries attended the WYEF.
 This year over 1000 delegates will be invited with an international ratio reach of 25%.

 Each economic committee is designed to be small in size; giving opportunity to every delegate to express his/her mind freely.

 We will also have waltz training, business manner training to help delegates grow their interpersonal skills.
-During masked ball, delegates will be given a chance to show their talent.
+During social event, delegates will be given a chance to show their talent.

 Business Topic Based Workshops

 Successful entrepreneurs and economists will share their insights on business in China.
 Optional sessions on career planning will also be available.